jason-whitted/week22-redux/03-app-reducers/01-app-useReducer.md

 };
 ```

 Cool.
 Now if we have 50 properties we still only have one `state` object that we will have to pass around.
-We just got rid of 49 props that we need to pass around!
+We just got rid of 49 props that we no longer need to pass around!

 We still have to pass around 50 different `setXxx`, `setYyy` methods though.
 Right?

 Let's make any update to the state a generic object, called an "action".
-An action will have two properties:
+An action will only have two properties:

 ```js
 const action = {